-Here’s why slowing down your flow can deepen your practice and benefit your students.
+Here’s why slowing down your yoga flow can deepen your practice and benefit your students.

 YOU’LL BE ABLE TO SYNC BREATH TO MOVEMENT